pebri86/esplay-fMSX/README.md

-# fMSX-go
+# ESPlay-fMSX
-fMSX Port to ODROID-GO

-to build it, please download fMSX from here: https://fms.komkon.org/fMSX/

-But there is also a precompiled Firmware file here: https://github.com/Schuemi/fMSX-go/releases
+ESPlay-fMSX is fMSX emulator ported to [esplay-hardware].
+Originally fMSX ported to Odroid Go by [Schuemi] named [fMSX-go].

 Please create these directories on your SD Card manually:
 ```
 /roms/msx/bios
 /roms/msx/games
-/odroid/data/msx
+/esplay/data/msx
 ```
 and put the BIOS files in /roms/msx/bios.
 You need at least the files MSX2.ROM, MSX2EXT.ROM and DISK.ROM.

 You can have subfolders in /roms/msx/games.
 If you have much games, subfolders are recommend.
 You should not have more than 150 Games in one folder.

-In /odroid/data/msx you can save keymapping files if you wish.
+In /esplay/data/msx you can save keymapping files if you wish.
 The default keymapping is:
 ```
 [KEYMAPPING]
 UP = JST_UP